Skip to main content

 The Library of Congress (LC) recently announced the expansion of non-Latin script input in bibliographic and authority records.
 OCLC is working closely with LC to ensure that records distributed to OCLC are correctly rendered in their original scripts.
 OCLC will roll out support for scripts as they are validated for use and as languages continue to be implemented through Spring 2026.

 Most scripts validate and export successfully.
 You may experience some minor character display irregularities (e.g., dotted circles, white rectangles, spacing issues) in certain interfaces.
-Five characters across two scripts do not validate successfully.
-Please review the Known Issues section below for additional details and recommended actions.
+Several characters across two scripts do not validate successfully.
+Please review the Known Issues and Workarounds for entering unsupported characters sections below for additional details and recommended actions.

 We are committed to full support of LC’s script expansion and will continue to work closely with LC.
 Our goal is to ensure that as libraries contribute records with scripts, they integrate seamlessly across OCLC’s systems.